Diffusion limited aggregation in the layers model: Analysis of DLA in the growing layers model

 and thus \eqref{muk} becomes

 Assume $d$ is sufficiently large.
 The upper bound $\E \whL_{k-j}$ is obtained in Section \ref{Sec2}.
 However, a problem can arise in the growing layers model in the upper bound calculations.
 The value of $\mu_{k-j}$ can decrease with increasing $j$ and then (anomalously) increase again.
-This is presumably because the recurrence used to establish it assumes $\mu_{k-\ell} \rai$ for all $\ell <j$, which is not the case.
+This is because the recurrence used to establish it assumes $\mu_{k-\ell} \rai$ for all $\ell <j$, which is not the case.
+We next locate where this happens; this is where the unique path back to the source begins.

+\paragraph{An important level.} We next show the existence of a level $i\sim k+1-\sqrt{2k+2}$, such that the first occupancy of this level effectively determines the finish time of the process.

 Let $t$ be such that $\mu_{k-j}(t)= 1$, and let $t_1=t_1(k-j)$ be $\rdup{t}$, so that $\mu_{k-j}(t)\sim 1$ at step $t_1$.
 From \eqref{muk1},

 From \eqref{muk}

 so setting $\mu_{k-j}(t_1(k-j))\sim 1$ gives